 Management monitors liquidity risk by reviewing expected cash flows, and ensures that no additional financing facilities are expected to be required over the coming year.
-This is also performed at a central treasury function which controls the overall liquidity requirements of the Mizzi Organisation within certain parameters.
-The company's liquidity risk is actively managed taking cognisance of the matching of cash inflows and outflows arising from expected maturities of financial instruments, together with the company's committed bank borrowing facilities and other intra-Organisation financing that it can access to meet liquidity needs.
+This is also performed at a central treasury function which controls the overall liquidity requirements of Mizzi Organisation within certain parameters.
+The company's liquidity risk is actively managed taking cognisance of the matching of cash inflows and outflows arising from expected maturities of financial instruments, together with the company's financing arrangements with the related party referred to above, committed bank borrowing facilities and other intra-Organisation financing that it can access to meet liquidity needs.
 In this respect management does not consider liquidity risk to the company as significant taking into account the liquidity management process referred to above.

-The company's trade and other payables are predominantly repayable within one year from the end of the reporting period.
 The table below analyses the company's principal financial liabilities into relevant maturity groupings based on the remaining term at the end of the reporting period to the contractual maturity date.
 The amounts disclosed in the table are the contractual undiscounted cash flows.
-Balances due within twelve months equal their carrying balances, as the impact of discounting is not significant.
+Balance due within twelve months equal their carrying balances, as the impact of the discounting is not significant.